okta/okta-mobile-kotlin/README.md

 ### Running This Sample

-You can open this sample into Android Studio or build it using gradle.
+You can open this sample in Android Studio or build it using gradle.

 ```bash
 ./gradlew :app:assembleDebug